 Important Note: YOU WILL GET MUDDY!
 There are two choices, Dry and Muddy Marsh.
 Dry Marsh Class is mud on hands, face and feet only.
 Muddy Marsh is completely muddy!
 THIS IS A VERY MUDDY CLASS AND CANNOT BE TAKEN IN CONJUNCTION WITH CUMBERLAND ISLAND.
 STUDENTS NEED TO BRING TWO PAIRS OF SHOES, preferably one pair they can throw away when they are done.

-Shark Dissection: State Standards and Contents - Pre and Post Shark Activities
+Muck, Snails & Rails: State Standards and Contents - Muck, Snails & Rails: Pre and Post Activities

 Trackers: Have you ever wondered what type of animals live around your home?
 How can you find out?
 In Trackers, students will investigate Driftwood’s backyard to learn how to identify animals through close observation of the signs they leave in the forest.
 Through several activities, students will hone their observation skills and perhaps come face to face with some of our local species.

-Seining: State Standards and Contents - Pre and Post Seining Activities
+Transit Trawl: State Standards and Contents - Transit Trawl: Pre and Post Activities

-Living Beach: State Standards and Contents - Pre and Post Living Beach Activities
+Turbid Waters: State Standards and Contents - Turbid Waters: Pre Activities - Turbid Waters: Post Activities